arnavgautam/TreeHacks2015/HOLs/HOL-IntroSQLDatabase-VS2012/HOL.md

 #### Task 1 - Retrieving your SQL Database Server Name ####
 In this task, you will log into the SQL Database portal to obtain the name of the SQL Database server assigned to your account.

-1. Open **Internet Explorer** and navigate to the Windows Azure portal at [https://manage.windowsazure.com](https://manage.windowsazure.com).
+1. Open **Internet Explorer** and navigate to the Microsoft Azure portal at [https://manage.windowsazure.com](https://manage.windowsazure.com).

 1. Log in to your Microsoft account.